Medicaid Buy-In for Adults

 • Don't live in a state institution or nursing home all the time.

-We will send a letter to tell you if you can be in the Medicaid Buy-In program.
-If you can be in the program, the letter will tell you:
+After applying, you will receive a letter telling you if you are eligible for the Medicaid Buy-In program.
+If you are eligible, the letter will tell you:

 Services Covered by MBI

-You also might be able to get help in your home or at another place during the day.
+You may also be able to receive help in your home, or another location, during the day.

 Can I Get MBI?

-You must meet the disability and income rules for the program.
+You must meet the disability and financial rules for the program.
 We use the Social Security disability guidelines to determine if you have a disability.

-• If you already get Social Security disability benefits, you meet the disability rules for the program.
+• If you already receive Social Security disability benefits, you meet the disability rules for the program.

-• If you don't get Social Security disability benefits, we will review your case to decide if your disability meets the rules.
+• If you do not receive Social Security disability benefits, we will review your case to decide if your disability meets the rules.

-• The amount of money you earn before taxes each month must be less than $2,453.
+• The amount of money you earn each month from a job or self-employment must be less than $3,261 before any taxes, deductions or exclusions; and

-• The amount of money you have, such as cash, banks and retirement accounts (countable assets) must be no more than $2,000.
+• The value of the things you own, such as cash, bank accounts and other assets, must be no more than $5,000.

 • Earned income tax credit and child tax credit payments